dret/webconcepts/concepts/oauth-client-metadatum/logo_uri.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-client-metadatum/logo_uri"
 title:         "OAuth Dynamic Client Registration Metadatum: logo_uri"
+concept-name:  OAuth Dynamic Client Registration Metadatum
+concept-value: logo_uri
 description: "URL string that references a logo for the client.
 If present, the server SHOULD display this image to the end-user during approval."
 ---